Meatworks is now open! Call us for bookings!

-The Livestock Institute of Southern New England (TLI) proudly announces the beginning of construction for a new meat processing facility called Meatworks, in Westport, MA.
-We will open in August 2018 and are now taking bookings for regional producers.
+The Livestock Institute of Southern New England (TLI) proudly announces the opening of our new USDA-inspected meat processing facility in Westport, MA.

 An animal-welfare focused slaughter & processing facility for Southern New England